 As with any other smart fortwo, the EQ electric drive model feels tightly screwed together and looks good.
 Whether you opt for coupe or cabrio, it's still an arresting little thing.
 The cabin features as many quirky touches as you can stomach and it's good to see smart pushing the boat out a bit with colours and textures.
 There's even a bit more luggage space than the previous generation model could offer, the fixed-top version boasting a capacity of 260-litres to the parcel shelf and 350-litres when stacked to the roof.
 The two-piece tailgate with its separately-opening glass window is wide-opening and the bottom part is strong enough for you to sit on it during, say, carboot sales.
 If you need more interior room, smart also now offers this electric drive variant with the five-door forfour bodyshape.
 All but the most freakishly tall should fit in to this fortwo with no headroom issues.
 This battery-powered variant comes with additional dashboard instruments which show a power meter and battery status display.
 Overall, the fortwo now feels like a Mercedes-Benz product rather than something hurriedly inherited.

-There are four trim levels on offer to smart fortwo EQ customers - 'passion advanced', 'pulse premium', 'prime exclusive' and 'edition 1'.
-The base 'passion advanced' version costs around £19,200, once the government's generous £2,500 Plug-in car grant is taken into account.
+There are two trim levels on offer to smart fortwo EQ customers - 'premium' and 'exclusive'.
+The base 'premium' version costs around £22,000.
 That puts this smart against tough competition.
-An all-electric Renault ZOE would cost not much more - and would give you more interior space - but obviously, it wouldn't be as small and nippy as this fortwo.
+An all-electric Renault ZOE would cost more - but would give you more interior space - but obviously, it wouldn't be as small and nippy as this fortwo.
 Smart also offers a cabrio variant at a premium of around £2,400.
 There's also a five-door smart forfour EQ model.
 With the "smart control" app that comes with the car, lots of electric drive information can be accessed via smartphone, tablet or PC and functions such as pre-entry climate control or intelligent charging can be conveniently controlled remotely.
 This improved model has more operating options than its predecessor.
 For example, two programmable departure times mean that intelligent charging and pre-entry climate control do not always need to be re-set for frequent journeys.
 Options include a 'winter package' with a heated steering wheel and the 'electric drive design' package that gives the vehicle an expressive look with tridion safety cell and door mirror caps painted in exclusive electric green.
 There's also the smart BRABUS tailor made individualisation programme for more bespoke wishes.
 Were I a purchaser, I'd want to talk to my smart retailer about the cost of adding a wall charging box at home to decrease the total charging time from seven to six hours.

 Once you've found the upfront list price of this car, the savings just keep coming.
 So there are no road tax charges to pay, no congestion charges, no bridge tolls, very low maintenance costs, tiny company car tax levies and only the cost of your electricity to pay, variable of course based on your supplier and the time of day you charge.
 The 96-cell lithium-ion battery is coupled with a - now standard - 22 kW on-board charger, meaning that charging can take less than 40 minutes (from 10 to 80% charge) using a rapid charger, and can be charged in less than six hours using a home wall box.
 To give you some idea of electricity costs here, smart reckons that owners will be shelling out an average of between £1.60 to £2.40 in electricity charges every sixty miles or so, meaning that 6,000 miles would cost you only around £250 in 'fuel'.
 And, as long as you're buying your electricity from a renewable source, a warm and fuzzy green conscience comes as part of the deal.
 There's a three year warranty as standard, which you can extend to five years if you wish.
 With the "smart control" app, the charging process can be conveniently monitored remotely, the app also including many more functions such as intelligent charging.